pottekkat/personal-website/content/about/index.md

 I [actively maintain](https://github.com/pottekkat) open source projects, including projects hosted by the Apache Software Foundation and the Cloud Native Computing Foundation.
 At present, my primary focus is on sustainable open source.

 I'm also learning about economics and public policy and using my background in engineering to advocate for better policies, especially policies surrounding technology.
-I'm an amateur at best, and that's okay because the word "amateur" comes from the Latin amare, which means "to love."
+I'm an amateur at best, and that's okay because the word "amateur" comes from the Latin _amare_, which means "to love."

 _The chart below shows how much I work on this blog.
 See more [/stats](/stats/)._